 The best co-op games are the ones that let you explore new worlds with a buddy by your side, triumph over evil as a team, introduce a novice to the wonder of the medium, or simply just beat each other over the head with questionable weaponry for kicks.
 These are some of the very best co-op games for you to share with your favourite people.

-Ubisoft’s latest open-world game may have everything you’d expect - hundreds of collectables, repetitive side quests, absurdly detailed buildings - but it’s got one important addition that changes the dynamic entirely: co-op.
+Ubisoft’s near-future open-world game may have everything you’d expect - hundreds of collectables, repetitive side quests, absurdly detailed buildings - but it’s got one important addition that changes the dynamic entirely: co-op.
 In fact, The Division doesn’t just have co-op bolted on, it’s designed for it.
 You and up to three pals can join forces to take down the gangs of looters, pyromaniacs, and PMC soldiers who are out to claim a disease-ridden NYC for themselves, and along the way you’ll be finding a gazillion different guns and armour loot drops.

 The missions are exciting and clearly designed for multiple players to make the most of them: labyrinth-like office blocks and department stores offer plenty of flanking opportunities for well-coordinated teams, and the classless RPG character system lets you respec at any time so your group can equip a balanced selection of skills.
 Taking down the game’s most challenging bosses together - such as those in the Incursion update - is a genuinely rewarding experience, and the world is perfect for a sightseeing trip with friends.